cokia/nodejs-sqs-example/README.md

   yarn
   ```
   ### Run producer
-  1. Create a .env file in the root directory and add the following variables
+  1. Create a .env file in the root directory and add the following variables (example at .env.example)
   * aws_access_key_id
   * aws_secret_access_key
   * region